-"Bless your soul! are you the Sister Blair that was a member of my church in Montpelier?"
+"Bless your soul! are you the Bister Blair that was a member of my church in Montmany times, and received the sacrament from your hands, and here we meet as spiritual media-you as a lecturer and I as an artist."

-palier?
-"Yes, sir, I have heard you preach there many times, and received the sacrament from your hands, and here we meet as spiritual media-you as a lecturer and I as an artist."
-Well, the truth is it was a joyful meeting- at least upon my part.
-But for breaking the rules of common propriety, I could have put both arms round her neck, and given her a "holy kiss" (Apostolic) on the sunny side of her face.
-Blessed, beautiful, pure spirited, noble woman, yet has, like the rest of us, to bear the infamy of being a Spiritualist, a spiritual medium; and because some lecherous, free-lusting men and women call themselves Spiritualists, such as Mr. and Mrs. Blair, mysell and thousands of other true men and wo men, have to bear the shame of such, but only thank heaven, in the estimation of the ignorant, vile and dishonest.
-Spiritualism has aimed to teach individuality, and to raise the voice of even a suspicion against an intelligent and true Spiritualist, because there are some who claim to be Spiritualists that are not what they ought to be, is perfectly vile.
+"Yes, sir, I have heard you preach there many times, and received the sacrament from

-Mr. and Mrs. Blair are true Spiritualists and
+Welt, the truth is it was a joyful meeting-at least upon my part.
+But for breaking the rules of common propriety, I could have put both arms round her neck, and given her a "holy kias" (Apostolic) on the sunny side of her face.
+Blessed, beautiful, pure spirited, noble woman, yet has, like the rest of us, to bear the infamy of being a Spiritualist, a spirbear the infamy of being a Spiritualist, a spiritual medium; and because some lecherous, free-lusting men and women call themselves Spiritualists, such as Mr. and Mrs. Blair, myself and thousands of other true men and women, have to bear the shame of such, but only thank heaven, in the estimation of the igno-rant, vile and dishonest.
+Spiritualism has aimed to teach individuality, and to raise the voice of even a suspicion against an intelligent and true Spiritualist, because there are some who claim to be opiritualists that are not what ought to be, is perfectly vile.

-Mrs. Blair's mediumship has not its equal, to my knowledge, on earth.
+Mr. and Mrs. Blair are true Spiritualists and Mrs. Blair's mediumship has not its equal, to my knowledge, on earth.

-She is avery wonderful medium as an artist, painting the most exquisite flowers, wreaths, bouquets, fancy sketches, etc., while blindfolded, so as not to be able to see a single ray of solar light, and in a manner that no extist on earth can intest and is an investible. artist on earth can imitate, and in an incredible short space of time.
-Let me give you an example or two.
-On the platform Sunday, at 2 r. u., closely blindfolded by a committee of skeptics, she painted three pieces, one in seven minutes; one in four and a half minutes, and one in about three minutes.
+She is avery wonderful medium as an artist, painting the most exquisite flowers, greaths, bouquets, fancy sketches, etc., while blindfolded, so as not to be able to see a single ray of solar light, and in a manner that no artist on earth can imitate, and in an incredible short space of time.
+Let me give you an ex-ample or two.
+On the platform Sunday, at 2 r. at., closely blindfolded by a committee of skeptics, she painted three pieces, one in seven minutes; one in four and a half minutes, and one in about three minutes.